Prepping For Winter How to Get Cozy.

 - Check all fencing ready for winter storms

 It’s better to replace one loose panel now than the whole fence after a winter storm!
+Let’s hope that fence is strong enough for cold weather survival!

 - Turn off all outside taps.